 10. Advanced Registered Nurse Practitioner (ARNP) – $39 – $65

 Besides working in large, urban hospitals and bustling medical clinics, an advanced registered nurse practitioner can work as a main, medical care provider in a rural area of the country where doctors are in short supply.
 ARNPs examine patients, run diagnostic tests, prescribe medicines and therapy, assist with minor surgeries and more.
 Their on-the-job training is extensive and they must complete either a master’s or a doctorate degree, as well as passing a board certification exam.
 Finally, they must also be licensed in their state.

 Source: All salary data provided by online salary database PayScale.com.
-Salaries listed are a range from the 50th to 90th percentile of hourly salaries for workers with 5-8 of experience and include any bonuses, commissions or profit sharing.
-All numbers rendered using 2010 data.
+Salaries listed do not include any bonuses, commissions or profit sharing.
+Data updated in February 2020.
 Check linked job titles for up-to-date information.